Skip to content

 Celebrate Culture & Cuisine with Us!

-This month, in partnership with MOSAIC, we’re celebrating Ramadan, Lunar New Year, and Lent with the following themed menu items at the Café from 11:30 a.m. - 2:30 p.m.:
+This month, in partnership with MOSAIC, we’re celebrating Women's History Month with the following menu items at the Café from 11:30 a.m. - 2:30 p.m.:

 Join us for a month of amazing flavors, cultural appreciation, and tasty traditions.
 Don’t miss out - come hungry and celebrate with us!
 For more information, please visit goto\mosaicamericas.